Learning High-Dimensional McKean-Vlasov Forward-Backward Stochastic Differential Equations with General Distribution Dependence: Convergence Analysis

 \subsection{Numerical Analysis}

 Our analysis will focus on the following Mckean-Vlasov FBSDEs for $(X_t,Y_t,Z_t) \in \mathbb{H}^2(\bR^d \times \bR^p\times \bR^{p\times q})$:

-For the coupled Mckean-Vlasov FBSDEs, that is, $b$ depends on $Y$, $Z$ or $\mc{L}(X,Y)$, similar results can be obtained under small duration condition or the existence of global Lipschitz decoupling fields, like the situations in \cite{han2020convergence,han2020convergence1,reisinger2020path}.
-If $m_1$ and $m_2$ also depend on $\mc{L}(X,Y,Z)$, then we can also obtain the result if we have the following regularity \cite{reisinger2020path} with respect to $Z$,
+For the coupled Mckean-Vlasov FBSDEs, that is, $b$ depends on $Y$, $Z$ or $\mc{L}(X,Y)$, similar results can be obtained under small duration conditions or the existence of global Lipschitz decoupling fields, like the situations in \cite{han2020convergence,han2020convergence1,reisinger2020path}.
+If $m_1$ and $m_2$ also depend on $\mc{L}(X,Y,Z)$, then we can also obtain the result following the method in \cite[Section~4.2]{han2020convergence} if we have the following regularity \cite{reisinger2020path} with respect to $Z$,